Cyclone Amphan

-Super Cyclonic Storm Amphan (/'ʌm.pʌn/ um-pun) was an extremely powerful and catastrophic tropical cyclone that caused widespread damage in Eastern India, specifically in West Bengal and Odisha, and in Bangladesh, in May 2020.
+Super Cyclonic Storm Amphan (Note: The name Amphan (Thai: อำพัน, [ʔam˧ pʰan˧]) was contributed by Thailand and means "amber" in Thai.
+The name could also be (Thai: อัมพร, [ʔam˧ pʰɔːn˧]), a poetic word for "sky.") was an extremely powerful and devastating tropical cyclone that caused widespread damage in Eastern India, specifically in West Bengal and Odisha, and in Bangladesh, in May 2020.
 It was the strongest tropical cyclone to strike the Ganges Delta.
 It was the strongest tropical cyclone to hit India since 1999.
 It was a rare cyclone that lashed northern Bangladesh from Rajshahi to Rangpur in the early hours of 21 May with strong winds.
 It caused severe damage to mango production of Rajshahi and Rangpur.
 It was also the fourth super cyclone that hit West Bengal and Kolkata as well as being one of the strongest storms to impact the area.
-Causing over US$15 billion of damage, Amphan is also the costliest cyclone ever recorded in the North Indian Ocean, surpassing the record held by Nargis of 2008.
+Causing over US$15 billion of damage, Amphan was also the costliest cyclone ever recorded in the North Indian Ocean, until it was surpassed by Cyclone Senyar in 2025.

 The first tropical cyclone of the 2020 North Indian Ocean cyclone season, Amphan originated from a low-pressure area persisting a couple of hundred miles (300 km) east of Colombo, Sri Lanka, on 13 May 2020.
 Tracking northeastward, the disturbance organized over exceptionally warm sea surface temperatures; the Joint Typhoon Warning Center (JTWC) upgraded the system to a tropical depression on 15 May while the India Meteorological Department (IMD) followed suit the following day.
 On 17 May, Amphan underwent rapid intensification and became an extremely severe cyclonic storm within 12 hours.

-On 18 May, at approximately 12:00 UTC, Amphan reached its peak intensity with 3-minute sustained wind speeds of 240 kph, 1-minute sustained wind speeds of 270 kph, and a minimum central barometric pressure of 920 mbar.
+On 18 May, at approximately 12:00 UTC, Amphan reached its peak intensity with 3-minute sustained wind speeds of 240 kph, 1-minute sustained wind speeds of 270 km/h (165 mph), and a minimum central barometric pressure of 920 mbar.
 The storm began an eyewall replacement cycle shortly after it reached its peak intensity, but the continued effects of dry air and wind shear disrupted this process and caused Amphan to gradually weaken as it paralleled the eastern coastline of India.
 On 20 May, 12:00 UTC, the cyclone made landfall in West Bengal.
 At the time, the JTWC estimated Amphan's 1-minute sustained winds to be 175 km/h.
 Amphan rapidly weakened once inland and dissipated shortly thereafter.

 Coastal areas in West Bengal comprising West Midnapore, East Midnapore, North 24 Parganas, South 24 Parganas, Kolkata, Hooghly and Howrah were heavily affected by the cyclone.
 It also caused significant destruction in Bangladesh, bringing rain and strong winds to Rajshahi and Rangpur.
 It created havoc in the metro city of Kolkata.

-The name Amphan was suggested by Thailand which means 'sky' in Thai.